tobloef/crockpot/NOTES.md

   * Keep in mind that this can already be worked around today, by having the query return the items you want to work with (`[Node.to(Node.as("x")), "x"]`).

 * Slots could just be small indices instead of random strings.
 Then, for named slots, you have some kind of mapping in the context.

+* I almost always use `.with()` (check back in to see if this still holds true), so maybe the API can be made nicer if you assume this.